← Blog13 May 20265 min readPricing

 The $500 freelancer marketplace quote rarely stays at $500.
 Here are the eight hidden costs that turn a budget build into a $5,000 mistake — and what 10-day studios do differently.

-The eight hidden costs
+The eight hidden costs of going cheap

-The math nobody quotes: A $500 freelance build often turns into $500 + $1,500 (lost conversions) + $2,000 (SEO debt) + $800 (migration) + $500/yr (maintenance) within two years.
-Total: ~$5,300.
-A $500 studio build, done right, stays at $500.
+The math nobody quotes: A $500 cheap freelance build often turns into $500 + $1,500 (lost conversions, year 1) + $2,000 (SEO debt remediation) + $800 (hosting migration) + $1,200 (two years of maintenance bills) + $2,500 (the rebuild in year two) = ~$8,500 total cost over 24 months.
+A $300 hand-coded studio build, done right, stays close to $300 + $240 over the same window.

-How to find affordable + finished
+How to find affordable AND finished

 Common questions